 The Debt Policy establishes the rules and limitations for all debt issued by MTC or any affiliated entity as well as ABAG.
 Prior to January 2017, the Debt Policy was primarily a BATA concern.
-However, in light of MTC now covering ABAG and ABAG FAN debt pursuant to the Contract for Services as well as preparing a federal funding securitization through BAIFA, the Debt Policy has shifted to the MTC Administration Committee.
+However, in light of MTC now covering ABAG and ABAG FAN debt pursuant to the Contract for Services between MTC and ABAG as well as preparing a federal funding securitization through BAIFA, approval of the Debt Policy has shifted to the MTC through referral to the full Commission by the Administration Committee.